 - Talk with a counselor who is trained to deal with rape victims.
 You can contact UHD's Student Counseling Services at 713-221-8121 or via email at email@example.com.

 - You may also wish to find a counselor by contacting a local rape crisis center, a hotline, a counseling service, or RAINN, a national victim assistance organization at 1-800-656-HOPE.

-- Call Equal Opportunity Services at the University of Houston System at 713-743-8835 or Erika Harrison, UHD's Title IX/Equity and Diversity officer, at 713-221-5771 if you need any academic arrangements.
+- Call Equal Opportunity Services at the University of Houston System at 713-743-8835 or Lauri S. Ruiz, UHD's Interim Title IX/Equal Opportunity Officer, at 713-221-5771 if you need any academic arrangements.